debops/debops/docs/ansible/roles/apt/defaults-detailed.rst

 This list, along with ``apt__group_conf`` and ``apt__host_conf`` can be used to manage APT configuration files through Ansible inventory.
-Each entry is a YAML dictionary with keys and values the same as the ones used by the `Ansible copy module`_.
+Each entry is a YAML dictionary with keys and values the same as the ones used by the `Ansible ansible.builtin.copy module`_.
 See its documentation for parameter advanced usage and syntax.

 Here are some more important parameters: